achmiral/achmiral-fpv-configuration/README.md

 1. Make sure the FCs flashed FalcoX before
 2. Plug and unplug the usb (or the Lipo) 4 times REALLY fast.
 The status LED on the fc should blink super fast if it works
 3. Plug it into the falcox configurator

+# FalcoX Warning
+1. "Throttle Down" means the quad disarmed and then tried to rearm but the throttle wasn't at zero